 Keep Pieces in Good Shape

+Weather conditions can throw a wrench in your plan for how to move your equipment.
 Due to extreme weather and air quality in some locations, excess moisture, dust, and grime can coat your cards and gear, even if you transport your gear yourself.
 So you need to make sure you take the proper precautions to protect your gear from any harsh weather.

 Protect cards with proper card sleeves to reduce the chance of warping or molding in storage.
 You can also use card albums placed in large zippered storage bags.
 Books, mats, and other paper items should be placed in plastic protective bags too.
 Once you have moved, remove all of the items from bags as soon as possible to let your gear air out.